deepanshs/mrsimulator/docs/signal_processing.rst

 Before we can move forward, you will first need to identify these sub-systems and simulate individual spectra for these systems.
-In this example, we will treat the two spin-systems as the two different spin environments exhibiting different relaxations/line-broadening.
-To simulate the sub-spectrum from the individual spin-systems, modify the value of the :attr:`~mrsimulator.Simulator.config` attribute as follows, and re-run the simulation.
+In this example, we will treat the two spin systems as the two different spin environments exhibiting different relaxations/line-broadening.
+To simulate the sub-spectrum from the individual spin systems, modify the value of the :attr:`~mrsimulator.Simulator.config` attribute as follows, and re-run the simulation.
 Refer to the :ref:`config_simulator` section for further details.